 The underlying surface and the protective coating should remain undamaged.
 Some of the types of permanent coatings include those based on polyurethanes, nano-particles, fluorinated hydrocarbons, or siloxanes.

 NanoSlic Permanent Anti-Graffiti Coating

 NanoSlic NS 240 is in the category of permanent anti-graffiti coatings.
 It uses a primary binder polymer that is ceramic, and largely composed of silica.
 As the coating cures, highly non-polar molecules align themselves in such a way to form the coating’s surface.

 Watch the video above to see how NanoSlic resists spray paint, permanent marker, and more.

 Unlike other anti-graffiti coatings, the surface is both hydrophobic and oleophobic, similar to polytetrafluoroethylene (Teflon).
 It’s completely resistant to all types of paints and inks.
 Any paint residue that does remain is easily washed away.

 Below this layer, the bulk of the coating polymerizes into an inert silica-based structure.
 At the substrate surface, the polymer chemically bonds to hydroxyl groups on the substrate.

 When vandals attempt to spray paint or use permanent markers on your NanoSlic-protected property, they’ll likely find that it just… won’t stick.
 The graffiti is completely prevented.
-Problem solved.
+NanoSlic provides protection and a deterrent.